CS5500-24Fall-Avec-le-Bon-Chat/calc-sheet-analysis/CALC-SHEET-FRONTEND.md

 Cathy's opinions:
+- The way frontend fetch every 0.1 second is not efficient, how about using useEffect to monitor changes?
 - The code in the FormulaEvaluator file is poorly documented, so it takes me very long to understand what this file is doing.
 - The implementation in the FormulaEvaluator can be improved, for example, use switch statemetns instead of a lot of if/else.
 - Is it possible to have a component that has a name different from the file's name?
 (Still the FormulaEvaluator file)